dchrostowski/investopedia_simulator_api/README.md

 **Don't fork this repo and publish your cookie for the whole world to see.
 Anyone with that string can access your account.**  For your convenience I added auth_cooke.json to .gitignore.
 If you plan on forking this to a publicly accessible repository then you should probably put your cookie in that untracked file and read from it.

 ## Environment
 Python 3.6.7.
 I just use a virtualenv and install using pip from requirements.txt.
-If you don't know how to do do that:
+If you don't know how to do that:

 ```
 git clone https://github.com/dchrostowski/investopedia_simulator_api.git